elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 ### Negative

 - There may be more effort required
-- Moving modules into new repos may cause inconsistenties in the repo
+- Moving modules into new repos may cause inconsistencies in the repo

 ## Further Discussions

-While an ADR is in the DRAFT or PROPOSED stage, this section should contain a summary of issues to be solved in future iterations (usually referencing comments from a pull-request discussion).
+While an ADR is in the DRAFT or PROPOSED stage, this section should summarize issues to be solved in future iterations (usually referencing comments from a pull-request discussion).

 Later, this section can optionally list ideas or improvements the author or reviewers found during the analysis of this ADR.